$832,530Average Value$384Average Price per Sq Ft8Homes For Sale

 WOW!
 Single-family expanded Cape offers the rare advantage of a fully separate in-law apartment, perfect for multi-generational living or rental income.
 Set on 2 peaceful rural acres, the main home features 3 bedrooms and 2 bathrooms, including a first-floor primary suite, hardwood floors, a ramped entry, a large open kitchen with dining area, and two inviting living rooms, with two additional

 Modern designs, elegant finishes, and upscale amenities are waiting for you at The Residences at Crosstree.
-Our Freeport apartments come in studio, one, two, and three-bedroom layouts that are spacious and adaptable.
+Our Freeport apartments come in open one-bedroom (studio), one, two, and three-bedroom layouts that are spacious and adaptable.
 A variety of interior luxuries adorn them including balcony/patio, dishwasher, in-unit washer & dryer sets, and more.
-As a resident of our pet-friendly community, you will also have
+As a resident of our pet-friendly community,

 Walk Score® measures the walkability of any address.
 Transit Score® measures access to public transit.
 Bike Score® measures the bikeability of any address.
 CAP Index provides objective, accurate, and consistent data to help measure, compare, and mitigate crime risks.